by Joan Smedinghoff

 “They were just trying to understand what’s wrong with the Chesapeake,” says Rich Batiuk, former science director for the Chesapeake Bay Program.

-“We had over 700 people [attend the conference],” says Fran Flanagan, then-executive director of Alliance for the Chesapeake Bay, which organized the conference.
+“We had over 700 people [attend the conference],” says Fran Flanigan, then-executive director of Alliance for the Chesapeake Bay, which organized the conference.
 “We had to close the doors… the place was full.”

 The governors of Maryland, Pennsylvania and Virginia, the mayor of D.C., the administrator of the Environmental Protection Agency and the chair of the Chesapeake Bay Commission signed a revolutionary document: the first Chesapeake Bay Agreement.